 How to get a better singing voice

-Your voice is unique, it has it’s own quirks, it resonates in it’s own way… so don’t contort your voice with confusing exercises and pointless scales that weren’t designed for your voice and aren’t being explained to you properly – it’s best to get to the root cause of your issues and find an approach that targets the things your voice needs in the way you need them.
+Your voice is unique, it has it’s own quirks, it resonates in it’s own way… so don’t contort your voice with confusing exercises and pointless scales that weren’t designed for your voice and aren’t being explained to you properly – it’s best to get to the root cause of your issues and find an approach that targets the techniques your voice needs in the way you need them.

 When I first started singing, I was told “your voice is too low” and told I should focus on the Johnny Cash end of things (hey, I love Cash!) and forget my dreams of soaring into the heavens like my favourite rock singers Chris Cornell and Paul Rodgers.
-Slowly over time, I realised it wasn’t my voice that was holding me back – it was that stuffy approach!
+Slowly over time, I realised it wasn’t my voice that was holding me back – it was the way I was being taught!
 My baritone voice has not only opened up and now reaches well into the Tenor range and higher, I’m now a professional vocal coach myself, and my simple steps-based approach is now being used all around the world as we speak!

 Keep.
 It.
 Simple.
 Sam!

-Beyond this, you then need to troubleshoot your voice by focusing on all the ‘secondary’ muscles like the tongue, digastric muscle and intercostals to make sure you’re not engaging extra musculature, and letting your voice release freely with resonance.
+Beyond this, you then need to troubleshoot your voice by focusing on all the ‘secondary’ muscles like the tongue, digastric muscle and intercostals to make sure you’re not engaging extra musculature, and simply letting your voice release freely with resonance.
 From there you would build muscle memory and familiarity with vowel positions, proper placement and finally delivery so you can really let loose with your powerful new voice!
 With these five easy steps, you’ll be able to build a powerful singing voice with ease!

-If you’re ready to power up your singing voice and develop and approach which is proven and is now used all around the world and will be tailored to your unique voice type – book a session with me now.
+If you’re ready to power up your singing voice and develop an approach which is proven, used all around the world and will be tailored to your unique voice type – book a session with me now.